FREE SHIPPING on orders of $85 or more

 The surname Jylyennes was first found in Languedoc, where this noble family held a family seat since ancient times.

 Changes of spelling have occurred in most surnames.
 The earliest explanation is that during the early development of the French language, names were not yet fixed in spelling.
 Usually a person gave his version of his name, phonetically, to a scribe, a priest, or a recorder.
 This depended on accent, and local accents frequently changed the spelling of a name.
 Some variables were adopted by different branches of the family name.
 Hence, there are some spelling variations of the name Jylyennes, including Julien, Juliens, Jullien, Juliene, Julliene, Julian, Juliane, Jullian, Julliane, Julienne, Jullienne, Juliens, Julliens, Julienes, Jullienes, Julianes, Jullianes, Julianne, Jullianne, le Julien, de Julien, le Jullien, Joulian, Joulien, Jouliens, Joulianne, Joullien, Joulliens, Joullian, Joulliane, Joulyen, Joulyens, Joullyen, Joullyens, Joulyenne, Joulyennes, Julyen, Julyens, Julyenne, Jylyennes, Jullyen and many more.

-Another 57 words (4 lines of text) are included under the topic Early Jylyennes Notables in all our PDF Extended History products and printed products wherever possible.
+Another 37 words (3 lines of text) are included under the topic Early Jylyennes Notables in all our PDF Extended History products and printed products wherever possible.

 The Jylyennes Family Crest was acquired from the Houseofnames.com archives.
 The Jylyennes Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 4 September 2013 at 15:50.